Location: Barcelona, Spain

 Day 23 Report!
 Currently 2200 hours.
 The dashingly handsome new Penguin Skipper Rick went for the title as the Best Skipper so far.

 Some civilians and I spent our time at the Picasso Museum.
 We spent the rest of our time looking for some nic nacs and nom noms.
 The booths and stores down along the port edge of the city could be described as the most diverse selection known to man.
-Ranging from Kentucky Fried Chicken and small bracelets to designer clothing and wild tapestries.
+We are ranging from Kentucky Fried Chicken and small bracelets to designer clothing and wild tapestries.

 Even the captain got out in the sunshine today!
 Wiggy took a small exploration around the city on a bike to make up for yesterday.